Home > Articles > Masking Information in Vtiger CRM

 Installing Masking Add-on

-Follow these steps to install the Maskin add-on from Extension Store:
+Follow these steps to install the Maskin add-on from the Extension Store:

 1. Log in to your CRM account.